WandaVision: Critical response

 Many critics praised the recreation of sitcom styles and tropes.
 Iannucci felt WandaVision was able to perfectly encapsulate the sitcoms it was replicating, and this helped make its mystery elements compelling during the first three episodes.
 Richard Roeper of the Chicago Sun-Times described the series as a "painstakingly crafted, impressively spot-on tribute to the evolution of the American sitcom", and gave it 3.5 stars out of 4, while Melanie McFarland at Salon said the creative team had recreated the sitcoms with "admirable precision", and especially praised Shakman's work.
 She did question whether the unique style of the first three episodes would be maintained until the end of the series, but felt it was going to be worth watching it all either way.
 Li and Slant Magazine's Niv M. Sultan both felt it was likely that the series would move towards a more traditional MCU format, but still praised the sitcom elements in the early episodes.
-Roxana Hadadi at RogerEbert.com was less positive about the sitcom elements and the way they had "sidelined" Maximoff and Vision.
+Roxana Hadadi at RogerEbert.com was less positive about the sitcom elements and the way they had "sidelined" Wanda and Vision.
 Hadadi questioned what role the sitcom recreations played in the story and character development, which was not clear in the first three episodes.
 Michael Phillips, writing for the Chicago Tribune, was critical of the sitcom tropes themselves, such as "canned and deadly" laugh tracks, as well as the episodes' pacing, though he went on to enjoy episodes four through seven more because he felt those sitcom elements were a better fit for the cast.